 Instead, the AC in your car cools the air by removing the hot air and moisture thereby making the cars environment more suitable for the driver.

-The AC systems’ functioning is dependent on a refrigerant which must effectively change properties when subjected to different physical changes like pressure and such.
+The AC systems’ functioning depends on a refrigerant which must effectively change properties when subjected to different physical changes like pressure.
 Simply put, the air conditioning in your car has two roles

 - Cooling the air entering through the passenger compartment